abressiddique/valuenable-benefit-illustration/README.md

 # 🧮 Benefit Illustration Module

-Thank you for considering me for this opportunity at ValuEnable!
-I’m excited to present this assignment, which I’ve developed to showcase my skills in building a robust and user-friendly application tailored to ValuEnable’s needs.
+Thank you for considering me for this opportunity at ValuEnable.
+I have completed the assignment, and you can find all the relevant information in this README.

 ---